AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/workspace-folders/about-folders.md

 ---
-description: Learn about Folders in Workspace
+description: Learn how to organize your projects in folders in Analysis Workspace.
 keywords: Analysis Workspace
-title: Folders overview
+title: Folders Overview
 feature: Workspace Basics
 exl-id: 68281840-d9b7-42e9-9543-4aeb7f0bdef7
 ---
 # Folders overview

-Folders in Adobe Analytics are available on the Workspace landing page when you have selected to [Show Folders & Projects](../freeform-overview.md#show-selector).

 Folders in Workspace help you to organize and categorize your projects.
 With the folders functionality, you can create folders and sub-folders to manage your projects.

+Folders in Adobe Analytics are available on the Workspace landing page when you have selected to [Show Folders & Projects](../freeform-overview.md#show-selector).

 There are two types of folders in Workspace: the Company folder and personal folders.
 A shared Company folder allows administrators to create and share content with all Workspace users.